ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

     - Recent BlockIDs
     - Recent Price and Cost
     - Next Price, Next Cost, etc.
-  - Execute transaction locally with execution context, dummy database, and block
+  - Execute the transaction locally with the execution context, dummy database, and block
-  - Add valid transaction to mempool - `mempool.newTxs`
+  - Add a valid transaction to mempool - `mempool.newTxs`
-    - Call `mempool.addPending()` to signal VM to build block for the newly added tx
+    - Call `mempool.addPending()` to signal the VM to build a block for the newly added tx
-- The node running the VM, gossips new transactions to its peers from `mempool.newTxs` at regular intervals
+- The node running the VM then gossips any new transactions to its peers from `mempool.newTxs` at regular intervals
-- VM signals consensus engine to build blocks out of pending transactions in the mempool
+- The VM signals the consensus engine to build blocks out of pending transactions in the mempool
-- ProposerVM delays the request until it is the node's turn to propose a block
+- ProposerVM delays the request until it's the node's turn to propose a block
-- The consensus engine calls `vm.BuildBlock()` to get the block from VM
+- The consensus engine calls `vm.BuildBlock()` to get the block from the VM
-- Engine calls `block.Verify()` method
+- The Engine calls `block.Verify()` method
 - Successfully verified blocks have been gossiped within the network for consensus
 - Blocks containing transactions are accepted or rejected according to the consensus results
 - Accepted blocks and related data are committed to the node's database